appliedbits/draft-sliwa-stir-cert-cps-ext/draft-sliwa-stir-cert-cps-ext.md

 The IA5String value MUST be an absolute URI {{RFC3986}} that:

 - Uses the "https" scheme.
-- Identifies the root of the CPS REST interface (e.g., "https://cps.example.net/oob/v1").
+- Identifies the root of the CPS HTTPS API interface (e.g., "https://cps.example.net/oob/v1").

 ## Criticality